-China's SinoVac starts late stage trials for its COVID-19 vaccine
+China's Sinovac starts late stage trials for its COVID-19 vaccine

 FACTBOX-The race for a coronavirus vaccine

-(Reporting by Josephine Mason in London and Roxanne Liu in Beijing; Editing by David Clarke)
+(Reporting by Josephine Mason in London and Roxanne Liu in Beijing; Editing by David Clarke and Stephen Coates)

 ((Josephine.Mason@thomsonreuters.com; +44 207 542 7695; Reuters Messaging: josephine.mason.reuters.com@reuters.net))